kubermatic/docs/content/kubermatic/master/tutorials-howtos/external-clusters/_index.en.md

 ![Import External Cluster](/img/kubermatic/master/tutorials/external_clusters/add_external_cluster.png "Import External Cluster")

-KKP allows connecting any existing Kubernetes cluster as external cluster to view the cluster's current state.
+KKP allows connecting any existing Kubernetes cluster as an external cluster to view the cluster's current state.

 To connect a cluster from any provider, click on `Any Provider` and provide the cluster name and kubeconfig.